moby/moby/docs/reference/run.md

     $ docker run --security-opt no-new-privileges -it centos bash

+This means that commands that raise privileges such as `su` or `sudo` will no longer work.
+It also causes any seccomp filters to be applied later, after privileges have been dropped which may mean you can have a more restrictive set of filters.
-For more details, see [kernel documentation](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt).
+For more details, see the [kernel documentation](https://www.kernel.org/doc/Documentation/prctl/no_new_privs.txt).

 ## Specifying custom cgroups